malmiteria/super-alternative-to-super/README.md

 The mro is a solution to a possible conflict between multiple parents methods.
 As much as i would prefer the error to not be silenced, a solution should still be provided.
 It works very well for simple cases, and any other solutions should probably do as well on those simple cases.

-super acts as a proxy to the class it points to, meaning we don't have to pass the instance as first argument of any method accessed through super.
+`super()` acts as a proxy to the class it points to, meaning we don't have to pass the instance as first argument of any method accessed through super.

 5. what would be an ideal solution

 I think it can be boiled down to those features
- - *straightforward case* : when a class "A" has a method "method", no matter if A has any parents, A().method should resolve to the method "method" of class "A"
+ - *straightforward case* : when a class "A" has a method "method", no matter if A has any parents, `A().method` should resolve to the method "method" of class "A"
- - *can't be found* : when a class A *doesn't* have a method "method", and *all* it's parent raise a "MethodDoesNotExist" error, A().method should raise a "MethodDoesNotExist" error.
+ - *can't be found* : when a class A *doesn't* have a method "method", and *all* it's parent raise a "MethodDoesNotExist" error, `A().method` should raise a "MethodDoesNotExist" error.
- - *only one parent has it* : when a class "A" *doesn't* have a method "method", inherits from class "B" which can resolve a method "method", and also inherits from 0 to n other classes, *all* of which raising a "MethodDoesNotExist" error when looking for the method "method", A().method should resolve to the method "method" of class "B"
+ - *only one parent has it* : when a class "A" *doesn't* have a method "method", inherits from class "B" which can resolve a method "method", and also inherits from 0 to n other classes, *all* of which raising a "MethodDoesNotExist" error when looking for the method "method", `A().method` should resolve to the method "method" of class "B"
- - *multiple parents have it* : when a class "A" *doesn't* have a method "method", and inherits from multiple parent, at least two of which can resolve a method "method", A().method should raise a ConcurentMethodResolutionError, stating that explicit inheritance order is required
+ - *multiple parents have it* : when a class "A" *doesn't* have a method "method", and inherits from multiple parent, at least two of which can resolve a method "method", `A().method` should raise a `ConcurentMethodResolutionError`, stating that explicit inheritance order is required
- - *transmitting errors* : when a class "A" *doesn't* have a method "method", if any parent raises a ConcurentMethodResolutionError, A().method should raise a ConcurentMethodResolutionError
+ - *transmitting errors* : when a class "A" *doesn't* have a method "method", if any parent raises a `ConcurentMethodResolutionError`, `A().method` should raise a `ConcurentMethodResolutionError`

-Any ConcurentMethodResolutionError on method "method" of class "A"could then be solved by adding the method "method" in class "A".
+Any `ConcurentMethodResolutionError` on method "method" of class "A"could then be solved by adding the method "method" in class "A".
 Obviously, inside the definition of this method, it should be possible to point to one of the parents method, or multiple.
 Such a feature could be accomplished by a method as such:
 ```